Crossword: Grid design, clues, and conventions

 French-language crosswords are smaller than English-language ones, and not necessarily square: there are usually 8–13 rows and columns, totaling 81–130 squares.
 They need not be symmetric and two-letter words are allowed, unlike in most English-language puzzles.
 Compilers strive to minimize use of shaded squares.
 A black-square usage of 10% is typical; Georges Perec compiled many 9×9 grids for Le Point with four or even three black squares.
-Rather than numbering the individual clues, the rows and columns are numbered as on a chessboard.
+Rather than numbering the individual clues, the rows and columns are numbref>ered as on a chessboard.
 All clues for a given row or column are listed, against its number, as separate sentences.

 In Italy, crosswords are usually oblong and larger than French ones, 13×21 being a common size.
 As in France, they usually are not symmetrical; two-letter words are allowed; and the number of shaded squares is minimized.
 Nouns (including surnames) and the infinitive or past participle of verbs are allowed, as are abbreviations; in larger crosswords, it is customary to put at the center of the grid phrases made of two to four words, or forenames and surnames.
 A variant of Italian crosswords does not use shaded squares: words are delimited by thickening the grid.
 Another variant starts with a blank grid: the solver must insert both the answers and the shaded squares, and across and down clues are either ordered by row and column or not ordered at all.

 Modern Hebrew is normally written with only the consonants; vowels are either understood, or entered as diacritical marks.
 This can lead to ambiguities in the entry of some words, and compilers generally specify that answers are to be entered in ktiv male (with some vowels) or ktiv haser (without vowels).
 Further, since Hebrew is written from right to left, but Roman numerals are used and written from left to right, there can be an ambiguity in the description of lengths of entries, particularly for multi-word phrases.
 Different compilers and publications use differing conventions for both of these issues.

 In the Japanese language crossword; because of the writing system, one syllable (typically katakana) is entered into each white cell of the grid rather than one letter, resulting in the typical solving grid seeming small in comparison to those of other languages.
 Any second Yōon character is treated as a full syllable and is rarely written with a smaller character.
 Even cipher crosswords have a Japanese equivalent, although pangrammaticity does not apply.
 Crosswords with kanji to fill in are also produced, but in far smaller number as it takes far more effort to construct one.
 Despite Japanese having three writing forms - hiragana, katakana, and kanji - they are rarely mixed in a single crossword puzzle.
 The design of Japanese crossword grids often follows two additional rules: that shaded cells may not share a side (i.e. they may not be orthogonally contiguous) and that the corner squares must be white.